Gageperrin/it-notes/it-topics/cissp.md

 Fragment attacks can either be overlapping fragmnets which attempt to use fragment overlap to bypass firewalls and IDS tools to get access to a target system or a teardrop TCP attack which sends packet of various sizes out of order with fake sequence numbers to corrupt a target system's ability to assemble a TCP packet and cause it to crash.

 IP spoofing attacks include a smurf attack where the attacker spoofs their IP address to match a victim's and pings a server so the victim's IP address is inundated with the response traffic.
 A fraggle attack sends a massive amount of UDP packets to a target system which would respond to the spoofed IP address.
 Neither of these are very common anymore.
+A ping flood attack floods a victim with ping requests.

+Legacy attacks include:
+* Ping of Death: Oversized ping packets to crash the OS
+* Teardrop: Data packet fragments that are intensive to reassemble, crashing the system
+* Land: Spoofed SYN packet using the victim's IP address as both source and destination IP address

 A denial of service (DoS) attack is an attack that impedes or denies functionality of a system or network.
 A distributed denial of service attack involves multiple machines acting in unison.